csongoose/DRallyDash/README.md

 It is used for my current setup playing dirt rally 2.0.

 ### Why is it better than XY software?
 It isn't.
-I am only eyperimenting with this.
+I am only experimenting with this.

+## If you have further questions
+I am available on twitter or reddit.
+Send a DM my way!